irbull/mars-top-10/top10.md

 9. Platform Improvements
 ------------------------
 The Eclipse platform is the core of all Eclipse based applications and plugins.
 Improvements to the platform benefit us all.
-There are a number of improvements to the core platform including an improved Dark Theme, crisper icons and proper transparency support in SWT.
+There are a number of improvements to the core platform this year, including an improved Dark Theme, crisper icons and proper transparency support in SWT.

 ![Transparent Control Background](images/transparent_control_background.png)